 - What makes a centre of excellence successful and attractive to researchers, innovators and investors?

 - What is the role of CoE in strengthening the excellence in research (in EU13 or all Member States)?

 - How to build on these new and modernised centres of excellence to show progress made by EU13 countries in boosting their R&I capacity?

-- What has been the level of monitoring – both at national and EU levels - of the Teaming programme’s impact?
+- What has been the level of monitoring – both at national and EU levels - of the Teaming scheme’s impact?
 What conclusions can be drawn?

-- Is the Teaming/Widening programme still fit for purpose?
+- Is the Teaming/Widening initiative still fit for purpose?

-This roundtable will bring together 30 key regional and European stakeholders from research, industry, regional authorities, national governments and EU institutions to draw lessons from what the Widening and Teaming programmes have delivered to date and discuss the prospects for leveraging and boosting excellence in central and eastern Europe.
+This roundtable will bring together 30 key regional and European stakeholders from research, industry, regional authorities, national governments and EU institutions to draw lessons from what the Widening and Teaming instruments have delivered to date and discuss the prospects for leveraging and boosting excellence in Central and Eastern Europe.
 The event will highlight regional success stories and challenge the perception that countries in CEE may have little to contribute to European R&I. Recommendations emerging from the discussion will be captured and disseminated to the wider research and innovation community.

 For business enquiries, please contact Luca Segantini at [email protected].

 For practical information, please contact Denitsa Nikolova at [email protected]